-The num\children process, once called will compute the number of persons aged 17 or less in each household and store the result in the num\children field (of the household).
-Afterwards, that variable can be used like any other variable, for example through a many2one link, like in the num\kids\in\hh process.
+The composition function, once called will compute the number of persons aged 17 or less in each household and store the result in the num_children field (of the household).
+Afterwards, that variable can be used like any other variable, for example through a many2one link, like in the num_kids_in_hh process.
 This process computes for each person, the number of children in the household of that person.

-Note that the variable num\kids\in\hh could also have been simulated by just one process, on the "person" level, by using:
+Note that the variable num_kids_in_hh could also have been simulated by just one process, on the "person" entity, by using:

-'''

 - num_kids_in_hh: household.get(persons.count(age <= 17))

-'''